 - 60-minute average drive time for specialty care

-For appointment wait times at a specific VA medical facility, the access standards are:
+For appointment wait times at the nearest VA medical facility that can provide the service, the access standards are:

 - 20 days for primary care, mental health care, and non-institutional extended care services, unless the Veteran agrees to a later date in consultation with their VA health care provider